 Lower Antelope Canyon, Page, Arizona

 Flash flooding created a stunning, surreal, and natural art gallery.
-It’s located on Navajo tribal lands, you must make reservations with a reputable company as Lower Antelope Canyon is only accessible with a Navajo guide.
+It’s located on Navajo tribal lands, and you must make reservations with a reputable company, as Lower Antelope Canyon is only accessible with a Navajo guide.
 This slot canyon has gained much popularity since we visited it a few years ago due to its exposure on Instagram.

 Horseshoe Bend / Carl Hayden Visitor Center at Glen Canyon, Page, Arizona